otoolep/questdb.io/docs/crudOperations.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-Here:
  - `cust_id` is the customer identifier.
 It uniquely identifies customer.
  - `balance_ccy` balance currency.
-We use `SYMBOL` here to avoid storing text against each record to save space and increase database performance
+We use `SYMBOL` here to avoid storing text against each record to save space and increase database performance.
- - `balance` is the current balance for customer and currency tuple
+ - `balance` is the current balance for customer and currency tuple.
- - `timestamp` timestamp in microseconds of the record
+ - `timestamp` timestamp in microseconds of the record.

 Lets insert records:
 <!--DOCUSAURUS_CODE_TABS-->